Food and Coronavirus: What You Need to Know

 There are no specific food restrictions.
 It is best to avoid processed food and foods high in fat, sugar and salt since they hurt the body’s immune system.

-The World Health Organization (WHO) advises avoiding the consumption of raw or undercooked animal products.
+The World Health Organization (WHO) had advised avoiding the consumption of raw or undercooked animal products.
 Raw meat, raw milk or raw animal organs should be handled with care to avoid cross-contamination with uncooked foods.
+Some healthy eating tips from UNICEF during COVID are available here, which includes eating more vegetables and fruits and limiting intake of processed foods.

 9. Can I eat food from outside?